skupperproject/skupper-website/input/start/index.md

 <div class="code-label session-2">West</div>

     $ skupper status
-    Skupper enabled for namespace 'west'.
-It is connected to 1 other site.
+    Skupper is enabled in namespace 'west'.
+It is linked to 1 other site.

 <div class="code-label session-1">East</div>

     $ skupper status
-    Skupper enabled for namespace 'east'.
-It is connected to 1 other site.
+    Skupper is enabled in namespace 'east'.
+It is linked to 1 other site.

 ## Step 5: Expose your services